Videos are our window to the modern world.

-Very little is altered from the original show, and the voices are not a far cry from the English ones.
+Very little is altered from the original show, and the voices aren’t a far cry from the English ones.
 What jokes have been adapted to land with Spanish-speaking audiences are as funny (and at times funnier) than the original jokes.
 I kid you not.

-Open your laptop or turn on your T.V.—you’re overdue for some quality chill time.
+Open your laptop or turn on your TV—you’re overdue for some quality chill time.

 Indulge in some guilt-free leisure time for once.

 After all, this might just be the most effective way you could study Spanish!